alexandrevicenzi/Flex/README.md

 All icons are provided by [Font Awesome](http://fortawesome.github.io/Font-Awesome/).

-A set of icons have custom background, for this you must follow the names above:
+A set of icons have custom background, for this you must follow the names below:

-- email
+- envelope-o (for email)
 - facebook
 - github
 - github-alt